mozhenling/doge-erm/README.md

-The repository is developed for the paper entitled _"Domain Generalization Study of Empirical Risk Minimization from Causal Perspectives"_, which has been under a peer review process.
+The repository is developed for the paper entitled _"Domain Generalization Study of Empirical Risk Minimization from Causal Perspectives"_, which has been accepted for publication in **IEEE Transactions on Multimedia**.

 The  <font color=red>Supplementary Materials </font> of the paper are placed in `.\additional readings`.